nikitavoloboev/data/focusing/rules.md

 - Don't include context in the task title since I can do add it as a tag instead.

 ## Ideas
 - If the idea is not private.
-Share it in Trello (hopefully soon in Crafting Ideas).
+Share it in [Trello](https://trello.com/b/alB1ryRP).

 ## Capitalising things
 - Capitalise everything where appropriate (Sentences / Headings / Alfred workflows / GitHub descriptions / GitHub issues and PRs / Comments in SnippetsLab / Main dashed points / Tweets / ..).